-Everything goes, but here are some winners.
+We love any roasted vegetable medley, but here are some winners.
 Seasons, dressings and dips are explained in more detail in the chapters below.

-1. Asparagus, Tomato and Halloumi (sooo good!)
+1. Roasted Asparagus, Tomato and Halloumi (sooo good!)

-2. Potatoes, Carrots and Bell Pepper
+2. Roasted Potatoes, Carrots and Bell Pepper

 Add roughly chopped onions and whole garlic cloves for more flavour.
 You won’t believe how sweet the onions get.
 I coated all the veg with olive oil, paprika powder, salt and pepper.
 Yum!

-First throw the sweet potato cubes and onion in the oven.
+First, throw the sweet potato cubes and onion in the oven.
 Then prepare broccoli and green peas and add them to the sheet for the last 20 minutes.